maplibre/martin/README.md

   # Maximum connections pool size [default: 20]
   pool_size: 20

+  # Limit the number of table geo features included in a tile.
+Unlimited by default.
+  max_feature_count: 1000

   # Control the automatic generation of bounds for spatial tables [default: false]
   # If enabled, it will spend some time on startup to compute geometry bounds.